 - How an Illustrated On-page SEO Guide Will Improve Your Search Rankings

-Upworthy uses emotional triggers and a sense of urgency to inspire its loyal readers to share links on Facebook, Twitter and LinkedIn.
+Upworthy uses emotional triggers and a sense of urgency as part of their content marketing strategy to inspire its loyal readers to share links on Facebook, Twitter and LinkedIn.

 Take a look at some recent Upworthy headlines that went viral: